Corey O'Connor

-Corey O'Connor (born August 22, 1984) is an American politician who is the Democratic nominee and mayor-elect in the 2025 Pittsburgh mayoral election, having defeated incumbent mayor Ed Gainey in the May primary election.
-He is currently serving as the Allegheny County controller in Pennsylvania since July 10, 2022.
-For the 10 years prior to becoming controller, he was a member of the Pittsburgh City Council and represented District 5.
+Corey O'Connor (born August 22, 1984) is an American politician who has served as the mayor of Pittsburgh since January 5, 2026.
+O'Connor previously served as the controller of Allegheny County from July 2022 to January 2026.
+Prior to becoming controller, he served as a member of the Pittsburgh City Council and represented District 5.
+O'Connor is the son of former Pittsburgh mayor Bob O'Connor.

 Family and education

 O'Connor was born in Pittsburgh, Pennsylvania, to Bob O'Connor and Judy Levine O'Connor.
 He is the youngest brother of Terrence O'Connor, a priest, and Heidy Garth.
-Bob represented District 5 as a member of Pittsburgh City Council from 1992 to 2003, including a four year stint as council president; he was then elected Pittsburgh mayor in 2005, but six months after taking office in January 2006, he was diagnosed with a rare brain cancer and died seven months later.
+Bob represented District 5 as a member of Pittsburgh City Council from 1992 to 2003, including a four-year stint as council president; he was then elected Pittsburgh mayor in 2005, but six months after taking office in January 2006, he was diagnosed with a rare brain cancer and died seven months later.
 In his father's memory, Corey and his family established the Bob O'Connor Memorial Fund.
 To support the fund, they host the yearly "O'Connor Cookie Cruise" on the Gateway Clipper Fleet, which is attended by thousands.

 O'Connor graduated from Central Catholic High School and earned his bachelor's degree in elementary education from Duquesne University.
 He married Katie Stohlberg on June 29, 2013.
 Nearly 8 years later, he married Katie McLaughlin on April 16, 2021, and they reside in Pittsburgh's Swisshelm Park neighborhood with their daughter and son.